 Lifecore generates revenue from the development and manufacture of pharmaceutical-grade sodium hyaluronate ("HA") products and providing contract development and aseptic manufacturing services to customers.
-Lifecore generates revenues from three integrated activities: (1) Aseptically filled syringes and vials, which represented approximately 46% of Lifecore's revenues in fiscal year 2018, (2) Fermentation products, which represented approximately 32% of Lifecore's revenues in fiscal year 2018, and (3) Business development activities, which represented approximately 22% of Lifecore's revenues in fiscal year 2018.
+Lifecore generates revenues from three integrated activities: (1) Aseptically filled syringes and vials, which represented approximately 46% of Lifecore's revenues in fiscal year 2018, (2) Fermentation products, which represented approximately 32% of Lifecore's revenues in fiscal year 2018, and (3) development activities, which represented approximately 22% of Lifecore's revenues in fiscal year 2018.

-The increase in Lifecore's revenues for the three months ended August 26, 2018 compared to the same period last year was due to a \$1.4 million increase in development revenues as a result of new development services, and a \$279,000 increase in fermentation revenues.
-These increases were partially offset by a \$1.3 million decrease in aseptic revenues as a result of the timing of shipments within the fiscal year compared to last fiscal year.
+The increase in Lifecore's revenues for the three months ended November 25, 2018 compared to the same period last year was due to a \$1.7 million increase in development services revenue from existing customers and a \$537,000 increase in aseptic filling revenues mainly due to existing customers increasing their aseptic business with Lifecore.
+These increases were partially offset by a \$1.0 million decrease in fermentation revenues as a result of the timing of shipments within the fiscal year compared to last fiscal year.